hoamle/hoamle.github.io/_posts/2016-01-16-deep-art-fun.md

 * I drool over a Titan X.

 ## Hardware setup
-The main work-horse is a humble 2GB nVidia GTX 660 GPU{% sidenote 'sn-gpu' 'i.e. common video graphic card for gaming' %} plugged in a dated LGA 775 desktop. <del>Each image was generated in ~90 seconds (for a 512px-image) or 2-3 mins (for a 784px-image)</del>{% sidenote "sn-id-advances" "[Recent advances](https://github.com/jcjohnson/fast-neural-style) have largely reduce generation time down to just *a few seconds*" %}.
+The main work-horse is a humble 2GB nVidia GTX 660 GPU{% sidenote 'sn-gpu' 'i.e. common video graphic card for gaming' %} plugged in a dated LGA 775 desktop. <del>Each image was generated in ~90 seconds (for a 512px-image) or 2-3 mins (for a 784px-image)</del>{% sidenote "sn-id-advances" "*Learning-based approaches* e.g. [fast-neural-style](//github.com/jcjohnson/fast-neural-style) have largely reduce generation time down to just *a few seconds*" %}.
 GPU(s) with generous memory is desirable.

 It\'s *much* faster to run DeepArt algorithm on GPU(s) instead of common CPUs.
 Even a modern i7 K-series can take upto hour to train and generate 1 image of above sizes.
 However, running on CPU can take advantages of *abundant* host memory (easily >8GB on a single machine), not to mention the possibility to be accompanied with a coprocessor (eg: Xeon Phi), or running on distributed platform.

 ## <a name="refs">References</a>
-* <a name="deepart">[A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) (Gatys et al, 2015) i.e. DeepArt algorithm.
-The name "DeepArt" is adopted from the authors' commercial website [deepart.io](https://deepart.io/)
+1. <a name="deepart">[A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) (Gatys et al, 2015) i.e. DeepArt algorithm.
+The name "DeepArt" is adopted from the authors' commercial website [deepart.io](//deepart.io/)
 </a>